A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

-The proof relies on a recent result of Gleason-Ivanov \cite{G-I} on extending shtukas to Breuil-Kisin-Fargues modules over products of rank one geometric points, as well as a result of Ansch\"utz about triviality of torsors on the spectrum of the ring $W(R^+)[1/p]$, where $R^+$ is the integral subring of such a test object.
+The proof relies on a recent result of Gleason-Ivanov-Zillinger \cite{GIZ} on extending shtukas to Breuil-Kisin-Fargues modules over products of rank one geometric points, as well as a result of Ansch\"utz about triviality of torsors on the spectrum of the ring $W(R^+)[1/p]$, where $R^+$ is the integral subring of such a test object.

-Later we introduce the crystalline period map on the formal integral model of the Shimura variety.
+We next introduce the crystalline period map on the formal integral model of the Shimura variety.
 The existence of the map is a consequence of the existence of a universal $\G$-shtuka on it.
 Pappas-Rapoport \cite{PR} showed this for Hodge-type Shimura varieties and we rephrased their construction in our situation.
-The cartesian property of the desired diagram is easy to prove in this case, since using qcqsness of the map $\overline{\pi}^\circ_{HT}$ established as a corollary of proposition \ref{rational} and the quasi-separatedness of $\Sht$, the map from the Shimura variety to the fiber product is qcqs.
-Therefore it suffices to check on geometric points, which was done in section 8.
+The desired cartesian diagram is easy to establish in this case, using qcqsness of the map $\overline{\pi}^\circ_{HT}$ and the quasi-separatedness of $\Sht$.

-Finally we discussed the Newton stratification on our cartesian diagram.
-This recovers the fiber product formula of Mantovan, and in the specific case of a basic stratum, the $p$-adic uniformization of Rapoport and Zink.
+Finally we discuss the Newton stratification on our cartesian diagram.
+This recovers Mantovan's product formula, and in the special case of a basic stratum, the $p$-adic uniformization of Rapoport--Zink.